Joecowboy/MOVIE2K.bundle/README.md

 ###Use Description as Title:

 For devices like the Apple TV PlexConnect or Plex/Web that only display the title for an item with no summary discription underneath.
 This will enable you to tell what hosts are on the next page and information about the host once selected.

+###Autoresume Downloads:

+This is so you can disable and enable autoresume of downloads you have in your Watchit Later lineup.
+It will check every 5 minutes for a failed download and try to autoresume the download.
+This is so you can have more control if you don't want to poll for downloads while watching a show.

+###Manual Resume Downloads:

+What this does if you go to Watchit Later videos and a video download has failed it will try force the download where it left off.
+If an error message displays other than video removed or host down you can try back later to see if autoresume was able to trigger the download or manually trigger it yourself.
+If it's downloading it will display the status of the download.

+###Autopatch Runtime.py

+What this does is update the runtime.py and docutils.py files so Watchit Later will play your downloaded videos.
+You will need to leave it enabled to continually update the files since Plex Media Server will write over them once a hour.

 ###Play Error Video: